 The Yeti BackFlip is a very boxy backpack that lives up pretty well to the beefy, durable build and impressive insulation prowess of other Yeti products, but leaves a lot to be desired from a backpack.
 To make something worth carrying on your back requires more than just two straps and a back pad.
 Though the optional waistbelt and sternum strap help a bit, this pack is stiff and angular and not much fun to carry for very long.
-If you're set on a backpack cooler, we think there are several better options out there.
+Even if you're set on a backpack cooler, we think there are many better options out there.

 YETI Hopper BackFlip 24 Review

 Cons: Shape is tippy, difficult to find bottom items, straps stiff, bottom corner uncomfortable to carry

 The Yeti BackFlip is a backpack cooler with a removable waist belt and sternum strap.
 It features a leakproof zipper and the Yeti HitchPoint grid to attach other accessories to it.

 With Yeti's signature closed-cell foam insulation between layers of waterproof material, the BackFlip is a moderately insulated cooler.
 In our torturous insulation testing, it held USDA food-safe temperatures of 40°F or less for 26 hours, which is far below the group average.
 However, it then lasted an additional full day holding below 50°F, achieving average optimal beer temperature (depending on type and preference, of course) for 63 hours.
 This lopsided performance is nowhere near some of the most impressive performers in this metric but isn't too shabby.
 And for a backpack cooler, which probably isn't being used for longer than a day or two anyway, it's pretty solid.